 No, HTTP GET requests cannot have a message body.
 But you still can send data to the server using the URL parameters.
 In this case, you are limited to the maximum size of the URL, which is about 2000 characters (depends on the browser).
 The HTTP GET method is defined as idempotent, which means that multiple identical GET requests should have the same effect as a single request.

-The main difference between these two GET requests is the User-Agent header parameter that tells the server from which browser the request was sent.
+The main difference between these two HTTP GET requests is the User-Agent header parameter that tells the server from which browser the request was sent.
 If you send requests from your application, you can specify your application name in the User-Agent header.

 The Accept-Encoding header tells the server what compression algorithms the client can understand.
 The server may select one of the proposed algorithms, and compress the body of a response using this algorithm.
 In this case, the server must provide the used compression algorithm name in the Content-Encoding response header.